TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 ### Why does React need keys?

 In the upcoming lessons as you learn more about the internal workings of React, more specifically the rerendering process, you will understand the importance of keys.
-For now, we will keep it simple.
+For now, we will keep it short.

 In the previous lesson on rendering lists, we used the `.map()` method to iterate over an array of data and return a list of elements.
 Now imagine, if any of the items in the list were to change, how would React know which item to update?